 Vary the level of your voice.
 Lower your voice and pause to drive home a point.
 You want your voice to be sufficiently low for people to work some to hear you but not so low that they will miss what you are saying.
+Use a stage whisper.
 But raise your voice level on the important points.
 By varying your volume, you will keep your audience engaged with your points.

 Use repetition to drive your point home.
 Listening to a talk is different from reading because you only have one shot at what is being said whereas you can always go back a re-read.
 Help people remember key points by repeating them several times.

 All great speeches employ repetition.
 If you want examples of the effective use of repetition, listen to the "I have a dream speech" by Martin Luther King or just about any speech Winston Churchill or Barrack Obama made.